Quick tips for solo travelers in Barcelona

 Traveling alone to Barcelona?
 Firstly, be reassured you’re heading for one of the friendliest cities in the world.
 Despite the language barrier (in case you don’t speak perfect Spanish or Catalan), you will feel welcome in almost every interaction.

-I have visited Barcelona more than 20 times, for sure.
-I list at least 10 reasons why Barcelona became my absolutely favorite city in the world.
-Mostly, I wandered around Barca on my own.
+Personally, I have visited Barcelona more than 20 times, for sure.
+Mostly, I wandered around ”Barca” on my own.
 And no matter how many times I’ve been there, the city keeps offering me new places to visit and new experiences to remember.
+Just bear in mind to always be mindful of your surroundings.

 Barcelona city breaks are also very laid back, and you’ll find just being in the city is often enough of an experience, without rattling through a sightseeing bucket list.